Skip to main content

 Delaware Tattoo Studio FAQ

 Do I need a license to tattoo in Delaware?
-Yes.
-Every tattoo artist must hold an individual permit from the Division of Public Health.
-Working without one is illegal and carries fines up to $1,000 per violation.
+Delaware doesn’t issue a separate artist permit, but you can only tattoo in a studio that holds a valid facility license from the Division of Public Health.
+Working in (or running) an unlicensed studio is illegal and carries fines up to $1,000 per violation.

 Can I tattoo from home in Delaware?
 Technically, a home studio could be licensed if it meets all DPH requirements for layout, sanitation, and inspection.
 But most residential spaces can’t pass inspection without significant renovation.
 Zoning laws in many Delaware municipalities also prohibit commercial activity in residential areas.
 Check with your local zoning board first.